 Blog: Maker Education

 This blog offers ideas and resources to support school programs that offer young people the opportunity to explore and develop interest in science, technology, engineering, math, art, and learning as a whole through “making.”
-Author Casey Shea worked closely with Dale Dougherty and Maker Media to create the first high school Make class in the country, which he continues to teach at Analy High School in Sebastopol while also serving as a teacher-on-loan at SCOE.
+Author Casey Shea worked closely with Dale Dougherty and Maker Media to create the first high school Make class in the country.
+He is now SCOE's Make Coordinator.

 Learning about making at NASA's Langley Research Center

 SCOE's STEM Makerspace

 The New SCOE Design Lab

 Over the summer, a very exciting project took shape in the SCOE offices on Skylane Boulevard.
 Thanks to our partnership with Quattrocchi Kwok Architects and the supportive leadership at SCOE of Dr. Steve Herrington (Superintendent), Mickey Porter (Deputy Superintendent), and John Silvestrini (Operations Director), SCOE became one of the first county offices of education anywhere to house its own makerspace!
 (Click here to read an article about the Design Lab in the North Bay Business Journal.)
 Read More...

 Make & Take Workshops: Rocket Launchers, Wind Tubes and Marble Machines